 • I supported the Policy division in recommending an FSA view on plans by a number of firms to introduce “liquidity swaps” to maximise profits on annuity books.

 • In reviewing with profits runoff plans, I expected firms to be able to provide forward projections of a fund’s equity backing ratio.

-While contracting with Pension Insurance Corporation (late 2015) I made changes to the counterparty risk module of the firm’s internal model, introducing functionality to model the impact of defaults under stock lending arrangements.
+As a contractor, I made changes to the counterparty risk module of a bulk annuity insurer’s internal model, introducing functionality to model the impact of defaults under stock lending arrangements.

-From April to November 2016 I helped Admin Re design and build an internal model for Solvency II.
+As a contractor, I helped a major insurer design and build an internal model for Solvency II.
 This included the development of the methodology underlying the financial markets and credit modules.
 In particular, I designed and documented models for equity, gilt yield, swap spread, credit spread and default & migration risks.
 I also built spreadsheet-based t-copulas to experiment with & to help the client understand their properties.
 And I showed the client how to convert variances of monthly returns to variances appropriate to use with a model of annual returns and extended this to a methodology for annualising monthly correlations.

-From January to July 2017 I helped Legal & General Retirement to understand the impact on their capital requirements of changes to the migration and default methodology within their internal model.
+As a contractor, I helped a major insurer understand the impact on their capital requirements of changes to the migration and default methodology within their internal model.
 This involved a deep dive into the mechanics of the model.

-While contracting with Canada Life (July 2017 to May 2018), as well as documenting the data, assumptions and internal model methodology for determining capital requirements for the credit risks associated with mortgages, I also documented the internal mortgage credit rating methodology and the internal mortgage valuation methodology.
-I designed and actioned test plans for the bond spread calibration model, the mortgage spread/migration model and the model that calculated the matching adjustment following stress (and portfolio rebalancing).
+While contracting with another major insurer, as well as documenting the data, assumptions and internal model methodology for determining capital requirements for the credit risks associated with their mortgage portfolio, I also documented their internal mortgage credit rating methodology and internal mortgage valuation methodology.
+I designed and actioned test plans for their bond spread calibration model, mortgage spread/migration model and model for recalculating the matching adjustment following stresses (and portfolio rebalancing).
 I designed a new approach to validating capping of mortgage spread stresses.